-This interview is originally published in Guillotine fanzine, issue 8.
+This interview was originally published in Guillotine fanzine, issue 8.
 Pic by Amy, Radio Raheem.

 DYKHC – 01 CONTRA